The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Hungary: Gwen Kozlowski of Exeter International.

 Just down the street from Café Kor is Borkonyha Wine Kitchen, a modern bistro with a fantastic selection of Hungarian wines.
 The menu, which changes seasonally, features local Hungarian cuisine and even some vegetarian options.

 You’re in Hungary, so you have to try goulash.
-The country’s famous beef stew is the ultimate comfort food, and every chef has his or her own take on it.
+The country’s famous beef stew is the ultimate comfort food, and every chef has their own take on it.

 What to See and Do